-Many beaches around the country are monitored by private and government agencies to prevent public health risks of this kind, but The Marine & Environmental Research Institute (MERI) monitors beaches in the Blue Hill area.
-We provide this monitoring as a public service for free to the community since our area is too small to be monitored by that organization.
-We use assessment parameters from the Federal Environmental Protection Agency (EPA).
+Many beaches around the country are monitored by private and government agencies to prevent public health risks of this kind, but The Marine & Environmental Research Institute (MERI) is the only organization that monitors beaches in the Blue Hill area.
+We provide this monitoring as a public service for free to the community since our area is too small to be monitored by government agencies.

 MERI follows very stringent protocols from the Environmental Protection Agency and Maine Healthy Beaches for both sampling and processing of the bacteria samples.
 Due to the 24+ processing time for each sample weekly results are posted to our website, 24 to 48 hours after sampling.
 Any results that are higher than the EPA’s bacteria level threshold are also reported to the Blue Hill Town Hall.

 The EPA advises that the maximum acceptable Enterococci bacteria count is 104 in any single sample of marine water at a designated beach area.
 The full description of the 1986 EPA Water Quality Criteria for Bacteria can be found here.

 Five local beaches will be monitored from June 2017 to September 2017.
 You can find recent reports by clinking the link of the beach location you are interested in viewing below.